Myrto-Iglezou/Reinforcement-Learning-Projects/README.md

 ## 1️⃣ Demo Project

 A simple project that helps understand the basics of Reinforcement Learning.
+Set up an enviroment and then train, evaluate and test a model, use callback and try different algorithms (PPO, DQN).

 ## 2️⃣